Boise State vs. Utah State NCAA Football Odds, Plays and Insights | September 25, 2021

 Utah State Stats and Trends

-- Thus far this season Utah State is undefeated against the spread.
+- Utah State has played three games, with three wins against the spread.

-- The Aggies have always covered the spread this year when underdogs by 9 points or more.
+- The Aggies have always covered the spread this season when underdogs by 9 points or more.

-- Utah State's games this year have hit the over on two of three set point totals (66.7%).
+- Utah State's games this season have hit the over on two of three set point totals (66.7%).

-- Utah State is 3-0 against the spread and 3-0 overall in games when it puts up more than 23.3 points.
+- Utah State is 3-0 against the spread and 3-0 overall in games when it scores more than 23.3 points.

-- When Utah State picks up more than 412.3 yards, the team is 3-0 against the spread and 3-0 overall.
+- In games that Utah State amasses over 412.3 yards, the team is 3-0 against the spread and 3-0 overall.

-- This year the Aggies have four turnovers, five fewer than the Broncos have takeaways (9).
+- The Aggies have four giveaways this season, while the Broncos have nine takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.